Solid Modeling

 To combine parts together into a union:

-3. Click Union.
-All of the parts combine into one solid union.
+Click the Intersect button.
+All of the parts combine into one solid IntersectOperation with the name Intersection.

 Negating Parts

-The Negate tool negates a part so that when it is unioned with another part, the shape of the negated part is subtracted from the other part.
-A negated part turns translucent, allowing you to position the part accurately and see what will be removed once the parts become a union.
+The Negate tool negates a part so that when it's unioned with another part, the shape of the negated part is subtracted from the other part.

-To subtract a part from other intersecting parts:
+To subtract a part from other overlapping parts:

-1. Select the part you would like to negate from another part.
+Select the part you would like to negate from other parts.

-5. Click Union.
-The negated part is cut out from any other intersecting parts.
+Click Union.
+The negated part is cut out from the included overlapping parts.

-The Separate tool separates the union back into its individual parts.
-You can think of it as an "undo" tool for unions.
+The Separate tool separates a UnionOperation back into its individual parts, essentially serving as an "undo" tool for unions and intersections.

-To separate a union back into individual parts:
+To separate a union or intersection back into individual parts:

 Render Fidelity